 Lorien L. Foote

-Patricia & Bookman Peters Professor and Director of Graduate Studies
+Patricia & Bookman Peters Professor of History

 Specialty: War and Society, Civil War and Reconstruction, Nineteenth-Century U.S.